-The National Network of Promotores and Community Health Workers
+The National Network of Promotoras and Community Health Workers

-In 2001 we established the first and only Network of Promotores and Community Health Workers in California.
+In 2001 we established the first and only Network of Promotoras and Community Health Workers in California.

 Our current regions: